ace18270/Photography/README.md

 ## Welcome to My Portfolio

-Over the years I've really loved to pick up my camera and take pictures to try and remember the beautiful memories of life.
+Over the years, I've really loved to pick up my camera and take pictures to try and remember the beautiful memories of life.

 I hope that as you go on through my website, you enjoy what you are able to enjoy my work.